School Highlights

 What is the acceptance rate of Randall University?

-The acceptance rate of Randall University is 39%, which is lower than the state average of 47%.
+The acceptance rate of Randall University is 55%, which is equal to the state average of 55%.

 What is Randall University's ranking?

-Randall University ranks among the top 20% of community college in Oklahoma for: Average community college minority breakdown.
+Randall University ranks among the top 20% of community college in Oklahoma for: Diversity in US community colleges and Percent of students receiving financial aid.

 Recent Articles